thomasrotchford/CS386-2024-multiPainter/Deliverables/Submitted/D2_Requirements.md

     - Functional Requirement: Draw on a clear Grid
     - Priority: 2
     - Estimation: 8 Hours
-- As a dog enjoyed, I want only to view pixel art of dogs, so that I can be happy
+- As a dog enjoyer, I want only to view pixel art of dogs, so that I can be happy
     - Functional Requirement: Filter By Tag
     - Priority: 8
     - Estimation: 8 Hours